Australian and New Zealand College of Anaesthetists

-The Australian and New Zealand College of Anaesthetists (ANZCA) is responsible for examining and qualifying anaesthetists in Australia and New Zealand.
+The Australian and New Zealand College of Anaesthetists (ANZCA) is the medical college responsible for training, examining and qualifying anaesthetists and pain medicine specialists in Australia and New Zealand.
 The College maintains standards of practice in anaesthesia.

 Membership

 The College has approximately 3200 fellows; about a fifth are female.
 Among current trainees, the gender ratio is nearly even.
 In addition to Australia and New Zealand, the College has accredited training hospitals in Hong Kong, Singapore and Malaysia.
 In all, nearly eight hundred trainees learn in 140 ANZCA-accredited hospitals worldwide.